jrkessl/vagrant/README.md

 # Vagrant and Kubernetes from apt
-This project has code to use Vagrant to launch VMs in your workstation, and, in them, install Kubernetes from the apt repositories.
+Use Vagrant to launch VMs in your workstation, and, in them, automatically install Kubernetes from the apt repositories.
 ## Overview
 - A Vagrant script (filename: `Vagrantfile`) contains the code to launch the VMs.
 - Bash scripts `master.sh`, `worker.sh`, `common.sh` are referenced by Vagrantfile to install software and apply settings.